adamduval/notes/git.md

 - saved locally, not pushed to server with a push
 - can pop a stash which will remove the changes from a stash and apply them to the working directory
 - stash apply is the opposite

+### status

+- displays the state of the working directory
+- shows what has been staged, what is being tracked

 ### tag